 How do you learn to see like your clients?
 Even if they’re not sitting next to you?

 With nearly half my clients living hundreds or thousands of miles away, that’s a huge question I’ve had to figure out.
 Because as a colorist, that’s my job… to see the footage in front of me the way my client sees it—and then collaborate from that point.
 What do I do to get to that point, where I’m seeing the footage the way my client is seeing the footage?

 The simple answer is: Give your client choices.
 Several choices.
-But not a bunch of tiny little different choice.
+But not a bunch of tiny little different choices.